-Choose stools that are good for children or adults
+1. Choose stools that are good for children or adults.

-The best stools for kids are sturdy and stationary.
+- Get stools that are sturdy and stationary.
 Avoid stools that swivel or tip, which could create a falling hazard.

-The breakfast bar is the new kitchen computer desk
+3. The breakfast bar is the new kitchen computer desk.

 Despite the kitchen location, many families have a rule of no devices during meals.
 A shelf or drawer for devices located near the charging station can make this easy to follow.